‘Big Brother 19’ Spoilers: Christmas Attacks Josh Over Paul – Won’t Take Off Blinders

 Josh pushing a false assumption

-Josh has displayed keen insight lately when camtalking to Big Brother but he’s off the mark here.
+Josh has displayed keen insight lately when camtalking to Big Brother, but he’s off the mark here.
 Paul knows Alex is a dangerous power player who wins comps.
 Paul has no reason to keep Alex.
 It’s true that CBS live feeds watchers have seen Paul and Alex talking final two, but that time has passed and Paul masterminded the plan to evict Jason this week.

 Late last night on Big Brother 19, Josh made a case to Christmas that Paul wants Alex to stay because he “can control Alex” and has her “locked in as a jury vote.”
 Josh said (hilariously) that Paul “wants to win” and Christmas countered saying, “that’s what he should be doing” and added “that’s what we should be doing” too.